gkpacker/banking_api/README.md

 When an User sign up, he receives R$1000,00.

 When withdrawing, the user receives an email.
-(Setup only on dev)
+(Only on dev)

 Users can't have negative balance.